 - Harsh nail care products damage nail structure leading to splitting.

 The list of conditions that can impact the strength of your nails is long and complex.
 It's probably best to see a dermatologist, or at least your primary care doctor to be certain your nail changes are not the 'tip of the iceberg' for some other health issue such as a thyroid problem.
-If there isn't a health related cause for your nail changes then the most effective, and almost miraculous way to improve nails is with good old-fashioned nail care that hydrates your nails and replaces and protects lipids.
+If there isn't a health-related cause for your nail changes then the most effective, and almost miraculous way to improve nails is with good old-fashioned nail care that hydrates your nails and replaces and protects lipids.
 I will give you good guidance below.
 First, I want to help you understand the structural issues that lead to fragile nails and splitting.

 What are the best ways to strengthen soft and splitting finger nails?

 The simple, regular application of the lanolin-rich ointment Bag Balm works wonders to help stop nail splitting.
 In my almost 30 years practicing dermatology, I've never found a better nail product for this type of nail problem.
-For Bag Balm to work it's magic, it's always important to apply it to nails that just had a nice soak in water (ie after washing your hands, bathing, doing the dishes, washing the dog or car etc.).
+For Bag Balm to work it's magic, it's always important to apply it to nails that just had a nice soak in water (i.e. after washing your hands, bathing, doing the dishes, washing the dog or car etc.).
 I like to apply it to my nails and hands at night and cover them with cotton gloves.

 Are there vitamins that will strengthen soft fingernails?